-Within different conventions for scientific reporting and for different fields, a p-value of 0.09 is considered to be statistically significant; for example, in a recent social science experiment published in the Proceedings of the National Academy of Sciences, Sands (2017) presented a causal effect based on a p-value of less than 0.10, and this was enough for publication in a top journal and in the popular press.
-Vox mentioned that work uncritically without any concern regarding significance levels (Resnick, 2017).
-By contrast, Vox reported stents as a prime example of the "epidemic of unnecessary medical treatments" after ORBITA (Belluz, 2017).
+Yet within different conventions for scientific reporting, this experiment could have been presented as positive evidence in favor of stents.
+In some settings, a p-value of 0.09 is considered to be statistically significant; for example, in a recent social science experiment published in the Proceedings of the National Academy of Sciences, Sands (2017) presented a causal effect based on a p-value of less than 0.10, and this was enough for publication in a top journal and in the popular press, with, for example, that work mentioned uncritically in the media outlet Vox without any concern regarding significance levels (Resnick, 2017).
+By contrast, Vox reported that ORBITA showed stents to be "dubious treatments," a prime example of the "epidemic of unnecessary medical treatments" (Belluz, 2017).
+Had Al-Lamee et al. performed the adjusted analysis with their data and published in PNAS rather than the Lancet, could they have confidently reported a causal effect of stents on exercise time?